 When you start this conversation about emotions you are listening to their hearts.
 In response, they will feel like it is safe to express those emotions to you.
 Coaching your child through their emotions will help them build the foundation for emotional intelligence and regulation.

-The key is to show them that you accept them, even when they have big emotions.
-You do not need to accept their behavior, but we get to that in the third step.
-You do need to help them manage those big emotions, this acceptance is a key component of positive parenting.
+The key is to show your child that you accept them, even when they have big emotions.
+You do not need to accept their behavior, but you accept who they are and how they feel.
+This acceptance is a key component of positive parenting.

 While rubbing your child’s back: “It is hard to wait.
 I think it is hard to wait sometimes too.”
 (Here you are empathizing, normalizing the emotion, and physically connecting– “I’m here with you”).